 - Bypass the geolocation-based blockage imposed by some web service providers.
-For example, most video streaming service providers, e.g., Netflix, Hulu, Amazon, all block the access to some titles based on your region/country.
+For example, most video streaming service providers, e.g., Netflix, Hulu, and Amazon, all block access to some titles based on your region/country.

-When using VPN, you visit websites, download/upload files, streaming videos and music through a VPN server.
+When using a VPN, you visit websites, download/upload files, streaming videos, and music through a VPN server.
 This means:

 - For ISPs, it can only see you are connected to the VPN server.
 That’s all.

 - For the website or web services that you access, you are accessing them from the VPN server instead of from your PC.

 When do you need to use VPN?

 - You do not want to let your ISP know what you are doing.